 Andrew Lanius joins Simpson’s corporate finance group.
 Andrew graduated number 1 in his University of Colorado undergraduate class, and also first in his Master’s Degree Accounting Program.
 He graduated Order of the Coif from the University of Virginia Law School (Virginia Law Review), then clerked on the U.S. Court of Appeals for the Fifth Circuit (Hon.
 Edith Jones).
 Before law school, he spent two years with PricewaterhouseCoopers.
 He’s also a Certified Public Accountant.

-ARNOLD & ITKIN ADDS 3 WARRIORS TO ITS RECORD-SETTING TEAM.
+ARNOLD & ITKIN ADDS TO ITS RECORD-SETTING TEAM.

 It goes without saying, Arnold & Itkin has experienced meteoric rise in success.
 Recently listed on the National Law Journal’s list of “Elite Trial Lawyers” for their high-dollar recoveries for clients and creative and significant work on the plaintiff side, the firm turns to Marcus for its hiring.

 Ben Bireley.
 Ben joined Arnold & Itkin from one of the country’s premier commercial litigation boutiques, Gibbs & Bruns, where he handled high-stakes commercial disputes for plaintiffs and defendants.
 Ben got his J.D.
-With Honors from University of Texas Law, was Chief Articles Editor for Texas Law Review, graduated in the Top 10% of his class, and after law school, clerked on the U.S. District Court for the Southern District of Texas (Hon.
+With Honors from University of Texas Law, was Chief Articles Editor for Texas Law Review, graduated Order of the Coif, and after law school, clerked on the U.S. District Court for the Southern District of Texas (Hon.
 Lee H. Rosenthal).

 Rebecca Adams.
 Rebecca graduated With Merit from the U.S. Naval Academy, with a B.S. in History as well as her commission as a naval officer.
 After West Point, she served as a Weapons Officer on USS Rushmore (LSD-47) – where she led a division of 18 sailors and deployed to the Arabian Gulf in support of the Global War on Terror.
 Rebecca coordinated multinational training exercises with allied navies (including Canada, Republic of Korea, Japan, Singapore, Australia, and Panama) while training multinational forces for both wartime and humanitarian operations.
 Rebecca earned her J.D. from Stanford Law School.
 Before joining Arnold & Itkin, she practiced high-stakes commercial litigation at a nationally renowned trial boutique in Houston, and one of the world’s largest litigation powerhouses in Washington DC.